If there’s one thing that I’ve come to know about people is that we’re nothing if not creatures of habit.

-How do I determine what is good and bad you might ask, quite simply, if a habit isn’t helping you achieve your goals then they’re bad.
+How do I determine what is + and – you might ask, quite simply, if a habit isn’t helping you achieve your goals then they’re -.
 Your 9-5 job might not be helping you achieve your dream, but it sure as heck pays the bills.
-So regardless of whether you like your job or you don’t.
-From where I stand, that’s a plus.
+So regardless of whether you like your job or you don’t, it should end up in the + column.

 Step 3: Getting rid of bad habits